 A representative from the Ikeyi and Arifayan law firm that briefed the new NSWG at its April 2016 induction identified a number of drawbacks in the NEITI Act.
 Among other things, the law firm noted that the mode of appointment of representatives of CSOs and companies to the NSWG did not guarantee independence of the appointees and effective representation.
-Furthermore, the provision for one representative for the companies did not take into account the existence of two main constituencies i.e. (i) oil and gas companies and (ii) solid minerals companies.
-None of the stakeholders seemed to have concerns about being inadequately represented however, except for the aforementioned challenges concerning civil society’s appointments, and even there the concerns were for the process rather than for the appointee.
+Furthermore, the provision for one representative for the companies did not take into account the existence of two main constituencies, i.e. (i) oil and gas companies and (ii) solid minerals companies.
+None of the stakeholders seemed to have concerns about being inadequately represented, however, except for the aforementioned challenges concerning civil society’s appointments, and even there the concerns were for the process rather than for the appointee.

 None of the stakeholders consulted seemed to know under what criteria the representatives of the geopolitical zones were selected or the process followed for their appointment.
-One such representative said that the first notice they had had of their appointment had been upon hearing their name on the radio.
+One such representative said that the first notice they had of their appointment had been upon hearing their name on the radio.
 Stakeholders consulted did not seem to consider this a problem, arguing that the federal nature of the government made such an arrangement inevitable.
-Members of the secretariat added that the composition of this group was conceived to guarantee that the NSWG had the necessary diversity in terms of gender, geography and capabilities.
+Members of the secretariat added that the composition of this group was conceived to guarantee that the NSWG had the necessary diversity in terms of gender, geography, and capabilities.

 PWYP noted in a January 2012 statement that NSWG meeting minutes had initially been publicly accessible, but that the practice stopped and the last publicly available meeting minutes dated from 10 April 2015.
-Former NSWG Chair Prof. Assisi Asobie noted in a presentation to the new NSWG at its April 2016 induction retreat that the NSWG should revert to the old practice of publishing meeting minutes on the NEITI website.
+Former NSWG Chair Professor Assisi Asobie noted in a presentation to the new NSWG at its April 2016 induction retreat that the NSWG should revert to the old practice of publishing meeting minutes on the NEITI website.
 None of the stakeholders consulted saw any reason why minutes should not be published online.

 The February 2015 MSI Integrity report notes that the per diem rates in Nigeria are proportionate to the cost of participation, in line with per diems in other EITI implementing countries such as Senegal, the United States and Yemen.
 While the report did not consider them as a potential conflict of interest, it did raise concerns regarding the lack of clarity on the exact per diem rates provided.
-More than one member of the secretariat and a former Chair of the NSWG suggested that the decision not to publish minutes online could have been due to the fact that per diem discussions dominated by discussions on per diems.
+More than one member of the secretariat and a former Chair of the NSWG suggested that the decision not to publish minutes online could have been due to the fact that meetings were dominated by discussions on per diems.

 PWYP’s January 2012 statement noted that, despite provisions in the NEITI Act that the NSWG present its annual financial expenditure to the FGN President and the National Assembly by 30 September each year, NEITI financial statements had never been presented in this way since the Act was passed in 2007.
 There seemed to be differing understandings of what had actually been some Members of the secretariat confirmed that this continued to be the case in 2016.
+Rephrase